-• Before performing setting-out line line, the baseline must be defined.
+· Before performing setting-out line line, the baseline must be defined.

-- Select "Line" in <Set-out line>. - Enter the offset value. - Offset: How much to move the baseline. - A positive value indicates right side and a negative value indicates left side. - When not setting offset value, go to step 3. - Sight the target and press [OBS] on the screen of step 2.
+- 1 Select "Line" in <Set-out line> - Press [EDIT] and enter the offset value - Offset: How much to move the baseline - A positive value indicates right side and a negative value indicates left side. - When not setting offset value, go to step 3. - Sight the target and press [OBS].
 The measurement results are displayed on the screen.
 Press [STOP] to stop the measurement - Press [YES] to use the measurement results.
-Displays the difference between the measured point and the baseline. - Offline: A positive value indicates the point is on the right of the baseline and a negative value indicates it is on the left. - "Cut" indicates that the point is below the baseline. - "Fill" indicates that the point is above the baseline. - Length: Distance along the baseline from the first point to the measured point. - Press [NO] to observe the target again.
+Displays the difference between the measured point and the baseline. - Offline: A positive value indicates the point is on the right of the baseline and a negative value indicates it is on the left. - "Cut" indicates that the point is below the baseline. - "Fill" indicates that the point is above the baseline. - Lenght: Distance along the baseline from the first point to the measured point. - Press [NO] to observe the target again.